 A maintenance agreement allows features in the public right-of-way to be maintained by the permittee.
 The agreement contains details to identify locations of features and type of material used.
-See Exhibit Checklist & Maintenance Example under more information.
+See Exhibit Checklist, Maintenance Application, and Maintenance Example under "More Information".

 Private Street Dedication Process

 If the streets in your neighborhood are designated "private," they cannot be maintained by the City of Phoenix.
 In some instances, streets constructed prior to 1986 may be eligible to be "dedicated" as public streets and receive City of Phoenix maintenance services.
 The attached information provides a detailed explanation of the process.

 The Street Transportation Department issues permits to allow minor encroachments in the public right-of-way.
 Minor encroachments are considered surface or aerial use encroachments that are easily removable.
 Including but not limited to the following:

 See Exhibit Checklist & Revocable Permit Example under more information.

 The Street Transportation Department considers Revocable Permits and Maintenance Agreements on a case by case basis.
 Approximate processing time is 15 business days from submittal.

 LOCAL EMERGENCY TEMPORARY REVOCABLE PERMIT AND WAIVING FEES FOR USE OF RIGHT-OF-WAY

 A Local Emergency Temporary Revocable Permit ("Permit") has been established to allow temporary use of public right-of-way for outdoor dining facilities.
 The Permit will be issued by the Street Transportation Department and will automatically terminate when City Council terminates the local emergency that was declared on March 20, 2020.

 For assistance with these processes or to make an appointment, please call Tom Wyatt at 602-534-7336.